 - Probably the most accessible area, within an hour’s drive to all of the best towns in Lake Garda and only 30 minutes to Verona airport.
 Only 1.5 hours to Venice and the Dolomites too.

 - These towns are definitely quieter than some of the lakes larger towns.

 - Close to GardaLand, Movieland and some Aqua-parks.

 - The SR249 can get very busy in peak season due to high traffic from the theme parks

 We stayed at Residenza Olivo in Garda town and would go back in a heartbeat!
-Stylish apartment suites with all the facilities you would need for a weeks holiday.
-Our apartment slept up to 6 if you used the double sofa-bed in the lounge.
+Stylish apartment suites with all the facilities you would need for a week’s holiday.
+Our apartment had 2 bedrooms and slept up to 6 people if you used the double sofa bed in the lounge.
 There was a gym, large pool and jacuzzi, a rooftop BBQ-ing area with incredible views, and several mini supermarkets and coffee shops and gelaterias within 5 minutes walk.
 There were lots of excellent well-priced restaurants nearby too and it was only 5 minutes to walk to the centre of Garda.
+It’s the perfect spot for Lake Garda family holidays.
 For the best prices at the Residenza Olivo hotel, click here.

 So there you have it – our Lake Garda ‘Best Places To Stay’ list, whether you are looking for an adventure holiday, one with the family, or just a quieter break to enjoy the scenery of the striking Italian Lake Garda.
 We have visited most towns on Garda so if you have any questions feel free to drop us an email.